 Culture is one of those unique aspects of professional life that is difficult to quantify and even harder to calculate a return on investment.
-But for those workplaces looking to create an environment rich in employee engagement and clear business values, creating and driving culture is a must.
+But for organizations looking to create an environment rich in employee engagement, learning how to implement values in the workplace is a must.

 Businesses can start this process by clarifying their vision, individuality, and goals.
 In fact, multiple principles and best practices must be examined to ensure they are defined and clear.
 When reviewing values, companies should refresh their communications to ensure the right message is being portrayed internally and externally.
 And when studying the impact of internal culture, there are many questions that a company should ask itself.

 Positive culture and strong values must reflect the mission of the company, and yet not undermine its overall objective or appear superficial.
-It drives engagement, meaning that employees are generally more content, and therefore improves staff retention.
-Happy and satisfied staff are a result of having a meaningful workplace culture, and they are motivated to perform better.
-This strategy puts businesses way ahead of competitors that may not have adopted this approach and even supports the attraction of top talent.
+It drives employee engagement, meaning that employees are generally more content, and therefore improves staff retention.
+Happy and satisfied staff are a result of a meaningful workplace culture, and they are motivated to perform better.
+This strategy puts businesses way ahead of competitors that may not have adopted this approach and even supports the attraction and successful recruitment of top talent.

 All in all, excellent company culture is a prominent component of most successful organizations.
-Internal communication professionals go to great lengths to ensure their internal and external brand reflects the company’s core values.
+Internal communication professionals go to great lengths to ensure their internal and external brand reflects the company’s core values, and this can require a robust internal PR strategy.
 In this land of glitzy agencies and billion-dollar tech companies, it takes a lot for a business’s culture to stand out amongst the noise.

-Implementing a set of values that are easy to understand helps employees grasp what the business actually stands for.
+Implementing values that are easy to understand helps employees grasp what the business actually stands for.
 It tells them what to be passionate about in order to progress within the organization, guiding them through their daily role and encouraging them to act in a specific manner.
-This helps employees make the right professional decisions, ones that align with the brand’s mission statement.
+This helps employees make the right professional decisions that align with the brand’s mission statement.